 What better way to end the day, than with a bowl of soup.
-During the winter months, even in Los Angeles, we crave something that warms our bones – savory and satisfying, without feeling too heavy.
-Vegetable soups are the way to go because they thicken up naturally, without any added cream and have a hearty smooth texture, not to mention they are loaded with cold fighting vitamins.
+During the fall and winter months, even in Los Angeles, we crave something that warms our bones – savory and satisfying, without feeling too heavy.
+Vegetable soups are the way to go because they thicken up naturally, without any added cream and have a smooth texture, not to mention they are loaded with cold fighting vitamins.

 1 large crown of broccoli, chopped